 A school-bell rings & the hallways explode with activity—the St Mary's dance, happy feet.
 A bus comes barreling down the street, Sixth I think, it'll clip you—be careful!—if you're not paying attention.
 An eerie silence surrounds the half-dead, (squids drew by David with a Portuguese accent on a napkin) the ghost of Technology.
 Like a donkey dangled with a carrot on a stick, most march ahead—always! always! it never ends, get those feet callused nicely, yes! yes!—their heads burried in their smart-phones.
 A squirrel braves crossing the road, gets caught, smashed, & splattered, like a dropt watermelon, a turtle under a tire.
 No one else is even phased.
 Did they not hear?
 Did they not see?

 So you learn to speak Aegyption, you might as well, in massive quantities.
 And you bark in the street.
 For a second, there, you had them fooled, your wardrobe, they thought you had money.
-It looks so clean! but alas, just another of those insane, sleeps in the bushes, showers by the dew of morning, skin-steaming in a field full of orange trees & mint.
+It looks so clean! but alas, just another of those insane, sleeps in the bushes, showers by the dew of morning, skin-steaming in a field full of orange & mint.

 Another stock-market collapse & their parents come to pick them up in Hondas.
 It's time to get a job, now, Stanley—the tiger!
-Pull-up those socks, they don't even need flopped to snore like children—it's just natural, like breathing.
+Pull-up those socks, they don't even need flipped to snore like children—it's just natural, like breathing.